kspo/apple_stocks_app_clone/README.md

 ## Licensing

-- This app is distributed under the GPL-3.0 License.
+- This app is distributed under the MIT License.
 - See the [LICENSE](LICENSE.md) file for details.

 ## Connect with Me